 Our highly sought-after graduates work at the New York Times, Wall Street Journal, USA Today and news organizations in major markets across the world.
 They cover governors and presidents, big business, pro sports, celebrities and everything important to the communities in between.
 Some win Pulitzer Prizes.
 Others go viral.
 All are part of a strong alumni network that keeps growing all the time.

-Seniors cap off their college days in a state-of-the-art multimedia newsroom and produce all parts of a daily news report for our award-winning Carolina Reporter & News and The Carolina Reporter.
+Seniors cap off their college days in a state-of-the-art multimedia newsroom and produce all parts of a daily news report for our award-winning Carolina News and Reporter website.
 If you think it sounds like you'll be working for a major news company, you're right.
 And you'll be covering the most important stories in a state that likes to be in the spotlight.

 Whether you want to report in a big city or learn how to do it all in a small town, we help you find the right place.
 We've recently sent interns across the country to the Boston Globe and Seattle Times, and placed others in their South Carolina home towns.
 It's all about learning new moves, and we're all about helping you get there.
 And these are just some of the many opportunities for our students.